waldlaubsaengernest/CatLearn/README.md

 The dependency of ASE has only been thoroughly tested up to version 3.26.0, newer versions will unfortunatelly cause bugs.

-## Usage
+## Active Learning Class for any Calculator
-The active learning class is generalized to work for any defined optimizer method for ASE `Atoms` structures.
+The active learning class is generalized to work for any calculator for ASE `Atoms` structures.
 However, the old infrastructure will make the superuser kill your jobs if you use VASP and not GPAW.
-Therefore this forks introduce a completely new workflow.

-## External Workflow
+## New External Workflow

 This fork provides an alternative workflow for electronic structure codes that cannot be called directly from Python, such as VASP.